ESF:MPE_EKON Econometrics - Course Information

 - !
 PMTEII Theory of Econometrics

-basic matrix algebra, elementary probability and mathematical statistics
+basic matrix algebra, elementary probability and mathematical statistics, pssing the course Introduction to econometrics (BPE_ZAEK) (recommended)

 - Course Enrolment Limitations